 STAT Response: Runs were explored including those years with the Rstan estimated point estimates and CVs, as well as using half of the lowest value for years that did have positive observations, with the CV set to the largest estimated CV for those years.
-There was negligible

-(verging on undetectable) change in the base model results, as the predicted recruitments are already low for these years, and so recruitment estimates do not change substantively.
-Change is consistent with how the index had been developed in the past (prior to the application of Rstan to develop the index).
-The change was adopted for the revised base model.
+There was negligible (verging on undetectable) change in the base model results, as the predicted recruitments are already low for these years, and so recruitment estimates do not change substantially.
+This approach is consistent with how the index had been developed in the past (prior to the application of Rstan), and was adopted for the revised base model.